chriswee168/ai-file-scanner-app/README.md

-# ai_antimalware_app
+# AI file scanner app
-An AI powered local web app for classifying benign and malware files.
+An AI powered local web app for scanning files and classifying byte chunks as either benign or malicious.